Dumptruck (band): Lawsuit

-For The Country was released in September, 1987, to highly positive reviews.
+For the Country was released in September, 1987, to highly positive reviews.
 All Music Guide gave the album four and one-half stars, saying "these are [Tiven's] strongest and most well-crafted songs yet... without coming across as slick or overprocessed...
 Highly recommended."

 During the tour to support the album, the band discovered that Big Time Records was in financial difficulties, when checks issued by the label bounced.
 During a meeting with label owner Fred Bestall, the band learned that the label had failed to renew the band's contract prior to its expiration date.

 In early 1988, the band learned that Big Time was negotiating to sell Dumptruck's contract to Phonogram Records.

 The band's lawyer sent Phonogram a copy of the expired contract with a letter instructing the label to negotiate directly with them.

-When Big Time discovered that the band was attempting to negotiate directly with Phonogram, the label sued Dumptruck for breach of contract, requesting $5 million in damages, and threatening the other label with a $10 million lawsuit for tortuous interference.
+When Big Time discovered that the band was attempting to negotiate directly with Phonogram, the label sued Dumptruck for breach of contract, requesting $5 million in damages, and threatening the other label with a $10 million lawsuit for tortious interference.
 Phonogram (and subsequently, other labels) declined to sign a contract with the band until the suit was resolved, leaving the band with no way to release new material.

 After almost three years (and $40,000 in legal fees) Dumptruck received a default judgment against Big Time Records when the label's attorneys failed to appear in court for a hearing.
 The band (which had filed a countersuit) was awarded $240,000 (very little of which it received from the now-bankrupt label) and the rights to its Big Time recordings.

 After one of the creditors of Big Time Records filed a lien for rights to Dumptruck's master recordings, the band broke up in 1991, and Tiven moved to Austin Texas.